Fire Damage Specialists CA Contractor #1117491 OSHA-10 Certified

 The demolition itself takes one to two days for a typical residential structure.
 The full timeline from first call to clean lot is usually three to five weeks, depending on permit turnaround, hazmat survey results, and insurance coordination.
 If asbestos abatement is required, that adds one to two weeks.
 We maintain a four-week lead time and schedule around your insurance timeline.

 Pre-1980 homes that have been through a fire present a unique asbestos concern.
-Materials that were previously non-friable — like vinyl floor tile, transite siding, or pipe insulation — can become friable after fire exposure, meaning they release fibers into the air.
+Materials that were previously non-friable.
+Like vinyl floor tile, transite siding, or pipe insulation.
+Can become friable after fire exposure, meaning they release fibers into the air.
 California law requires a certified asbestos survey before demolition regardless of fire damage.
 If the survey comes back positive, licensed abatement happens before we begin structural demolition.
 We coordinate the entire process.

 Yes.
 Partial demolition on fire-damaged structures is common when only a section of the building was compromised.
 We work with structural engineers to determine the safe demolition boundary, shore up remaining sections, and protect the intact portion during removal.
 This is more complex than a full teardown but can save significant rebuilding costs if the foundation and structural members on the undamaged side are still sound.